gutospineli/jsuites/content/docs/javascript-tags.md

 ### Keywords Management

 Implement an essential keywords management input using the `jSuites.tags` as a JavaScript web component.
-This setup allows for efficient handling and organization of keywords within a user-friendly input field, suitable for various applications such as content tagging, search engine optimization tools, and metadata management.
+This setup allows for efficient handling and organization of keywords within a user-friendly input field, suitable for various applications such as content tagging, search engine optimization tools, and [metadata management]([url](https://lemonadejs.net/docs/plugins/data-grid)).

 {.all}
 ```html